 A 2 star Michelin-rated Asian restaurant from one of Berlin’s famous chefs, close to Checkpoint Charlie.
 Incredible multi-course meals that make for a great date night or intimate group dinner.
 Caution: food runs a good 120 Euros+ per person, and drinks/wine are on top of that.

 One of our favorite neighborhood restaurants, offering a good combo of French and German food in an art-deco setting, with great service.
 Ample outdoor seating which offers a view of Gendarmenmarkt square.

 recommended: Tarte Flambees (flatbreads), steaks, duck dishes.

+Our favorite neighborhood go-to place.
 A hidden gem in Mitte in a slightly odd location about half way between Potsdamer Platz and Alexanderplatz.
-Nice decor, good service, interesting menu specializing in grilled meats and fish, and not too pricey.
+Nice decor, good service, great wine, interesting menu specializing in grilled meats and fish, and not too pricey.

 recommended: salmon on a plank, grilled meat dishes